-

 Mount Isa Mines

-All of our operations are required to obtain and comply with regulatory approved air quality limits and approvals, supported by routine monitoring and trends analysis, wherever we operate.
-By working to manage these emissions, we can minimise their impact on local communities and the environment.
+We require our industrial operations to comply with regulatory air quality limits and approvals, which we assess through routine monitoring and trend analysis.
+By working to manage these emissions, we aim to minimise their impact on local communities and the environment.

 Our approach

-We monitor all material air emissions from our activities, and look for ways to reduce emissions.
+We monitor all material air emissions from our industrial activities and look for ways to reduce emissions.
 These include ‘stack’ emissions, and fugitive emissions.

-Wherever we operate, we comply with relevant regulatory limits for air emissions.
-Where these are less stringent than our own standards, we apply our higher standards.
+We operate according to relevant regulatory limits for air emissions.
+Where these are less stringent than our own internal standards, we apply our higher standards.

 Types of air emissions we manage